smorrrs/KQ-IV-Resources/kq_iv_techniques.md

 - The unicorn stays in the same location it spawns unless it is scared off-screen.
 Record where you see it at the beginning of the run to reduce time looking for it later.

 Pan
-- Pan won't re-appear for 2 minutes after visiting a screen with him there.
-If you run into him shortly before you need to get his pipe, keep that in mind and come back at a later point in the run to not waste a minute of futile screen cycling.
+- Pan won't re-appear for 20 seconds after visiting a screen with him there.
+If you run into him shortly before you need to get his pipe, keep that in mind and come back at a later point if possible to not waste time with futile screen cycling.